Invention: Sugru mouldable glue

 Sugru's popularity, combined with ní Dhulchaointigh's clever use of social media and customer inclusion to develop the product, has helped crowdfund a nearly EUR 6-million investment in FormFormForm since 2015.

-The company, which now employs over 60 people in London, is valued at EUR 39 million and boasts 2.5 million users of Sugru.
+The company now employs over 60 people in London and boasts 2.5 million users of Sugru.
 The product is sold online and in more than 6 000 shops worldwide.

 Given Sugru's uniqueness - it is one of only two mouldable glues currently on the market - it does not easily fall into a product category.
 The market for adhesives and sealants, to which it might best be assigned, is forecast to grow globally from EUR 43 billion in 2016 to almost EUR 55 billion by 2021, according to MarketsandMarkets.